AMoreaux/Sketch-Icons/README.md

 ### Import icons

 Just go to `Plugins -> Sketch Icons -> Import icons...` and select your folder or your icons.
-You can also use the keyboard shortcut `cmd + shit + y`.
+You can also use the keyboard shortcut `cmd + shift + y`.

 ![alt text](images/import-icons.gif)